A Man Under the Influence

-A Man Under the Influence continues Alejandro's exploration over the emotional terrain of love and loss and redemption.
+A Man Under the Influence is Alejandro's wonderous exploration of the emotional terrain of love and loss and redemption.
+It is at once both ghostly and literary.
 In these times of manufactured drama and cheap emotions, it's easy enough to talk of such things, but Alejandro remains the rare artist who can crawl inside these themes and explore them both intimately and personally.
 This record is a masterful expression of all that makes us look within as well as to the horizon.
 With unflinching conviction, Alejandro squares his shoulders and through his music faces up to all that life has to offer, for better or worse.